Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.

 Targeted drug treatments for men with breast cancer

-Because breast cancer is very rare in men, most trials into targeted drugs for breast cancer have only been carried out in women.
+Breast cancer is rare in men.
+Most trials into targeted drugs for breast cancer have only been carried out in women.

 Your doctor will check your cancer cells for proteins called HER2 receptors.
 But these are rarely found in male breast cancer.
 If your cancer cells have a lot of these receptors, your doctor will prescribe trastuzumab (Herceptin) or a similar drug.